LarsBesselmann/WCA-EJA-GettingStarted/README.md

 ## Lab requirements

-  - Use the lab environment that we prepared for this lab.
+Use the lab environment that we prepared for this lab.
 It already has the prerequisite software installed and configured.

+### Required software
+To perform the exercise, the following software is required:
+- Java 17 or Java 21
+- Maven
+- Git (Optional but recommended:)
+- Visual Studio Code
+- Visual Studio Code extensions
+    - watsonx Code Assistant for Enterprise Java application
+    - Liberty Tools

+### Connectivity
+Internet access is required to download artefacts from the maven repository.

 ## Introduction – watsonx Code Assistant
 IBM watsonx Code Assistant is an innovative, generative AI coding companion that offers robust, contextually aware assistance for popular programming languages including Go, C, C++, Java, JavaScript, Python, TypeScript, and more.
 Seamlessly integrated into your IDE, you can accelerate your productivity and simplify coding tasks, all with trust, security, and compliance.